legendreddragon/legendreddragon.github.io/lord/masters/turgon.md

 # Turgon
 {: .no_toc }

 Turgon is the level eleven master.
 His weapon is the Able's Sword.
-She has 2,500 Hit Points and a Strength of 1,200.
+He has 2,500 Hit Points and a Strength of 1,200.
 You need to have 10,000,000 Experience to challenge Turgon.

 ## Table of contents
 {: .no_toc .text-delta }